benckx/elephantchess.io/README.md

 ## xiangqi-core

-Kotlin library to providing a representation of a Chinese chess board.
+Kotlin library providing a representation of a Chinese chess board.

 ### Example 1